CEC GUEST MENTOR

 At the Circular Economy Club (CEC) we believe it is crucial to connect senior experts on the circular economy with those trying to disrupt the world with their circular projects.
 Parallel to the on-going CEC Mentors program, the club is running a series of Mentorship opportunities with the world's leading circular economy thinkers who join the program as Guest Mentors.

-From November 26th 2018 to March 20th 2019, CEC is offering the opportunity for a promising talent to receive 1-on-1 mentoring from Prof. Dr. Michael Braungart, one of the fathers of the cradle to cradle framework.
+Until March 20th 2019, CEC is offering the opportunity for a promising talent to receive 1-on-1 mentoring from Prof. Dr. Michael Braungart, one of the fathers of the cradle to cradle framework.

 The competition is targeted to reach cradle to cradle and circular economy researchers and entrepreneurs with specific questions to pose to Prof. Dr. Braungart.
 The winner of the competition will be announced on all CEC channels on March 25th 2019.